Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Abstract

 \section{Abstract}

-In this study, we apply 1D quantum convolution to address the task of time series forecasting.
-By encoding multiple points into the quantum circuit to predict subsequent data, each point becomes a feature, transforming the problem into a multidimensional one.
-Building on theoretical foundations from prior research, which demonstrated that Variational Quantum Circuits (VQCs) can be expressed as multidimensional Fourier series, we explore the capabilities of different architectures and ansatz.
-This analysis considers the concepts of circuit expressibility and the presence of barren plateaus.
-Analyzing the problem within the framework of the Fourier series enabled the design of an architecture that incorporates data reuploading, resulting in enhanced performance.
+{In this work, we apply 1D quantum convolution in the task of time series forecasting.
+By encoding multiple points into the quantum circuit to predict subsequent data, each point becomes a feature and the problem becomes a multidimensional one.
+Taking as basis previous theoretical works which demonstrated that Variational Quantum Circuits (VQCs) can be expressed as multidimensional Fourier series, the capabilities of different architectures and ansatz are explored.
+This analysis considers the concepts of circuit expressivity and the presence of barren plateaus.
+Analyzing the problem within the framework of the Fourier series enabled the incorporation of data reuploading in the architecture, resulting in enhanced performance.
 Rather than a strict requirement for the number of free parameters to exceed the degrees of freedom of the Fourier series, our findings suggest that even a limited number of parameters can produce Fourier functions of higher degrees.
 This highlights the remarkable expressive power of quantum circuits.
 This observation is also significant in reducing training times.
-The ansatz with greater expressibility and number of non-zero Fourier coefficients consistently delivers favorable results across different scenarios, with performance metrics improving as the number of qubits increases.\\
+The ansatz with greater expressivity and number of non-zero Fourier coefficients consistently delivers favorable results across different scenarios, with performance metrics improving as the number of qubits increases.\\}